ECAP5/ECAP5-BSOM/docs/src/design/1_introduction.rst

 Purpose
 -------

-This documents aims at defining the functional requirements for ECAP5-BSOM as well as the design constraints derived from them.
+This documents aims at defining the functional requirements for ECAP5-BSOM as well as documenting the design process.

 Product Scope
 -------------

-ECAP5-BSOM is a System-On-Module board which shall provide ECAP5 with a general-purpose FPGA platform with integrated memory, flash storage and high-speed interfaces.
+ECAP5-BSOM is a System-On-Module board which shall provide ECAP5 with a general-purpose FPGA platform including integrated memory, flash storage and high-speed interfaces.

 Intended Use
 -------------------------